TheLowSpecPC/keyboard-mouse_to_controller/README.md

-## AntiRecoil Pico
+## Keyboard and Mouse to Controller converter
-AntiRecoil and AutoClicker Script running on embedded c using USB host/device implementation using PIO of raspberry pi pico (RP2040).
+Keyboard and Mouse to Controller converter Script running on embedded c using USB host/device implementation using PIO of raspberry pi pico (RP2040).
 Only works on the provided Pico SDK and ToolChain Versions.
 Either you can take USB_DEVICE_AND_KEYBOARD.uf2 from the build folder and paste it into raspberry pi pico on Bootsel mode or you can make your own build in vscode using Raspberry pi pico extension.

 ## Versions